s-batish/hidden-gems/TESTING.md

 ![HTML errors](docs/testing/html-errors.png)
     - The second error was easy to solve by simply removing the strong tags used here in the products custom_clearable_file_input.html file and adding in the Bootstrap class "font-weight-bold".
     - The second error was slightly more challenging to solve as I could not find a reference to the id="id_image" in my code.
 However, in the custom_clearable_file_input.html file there was an id there with the name "new-image" and this was what was allowing the JavaScript to work in the add_product.html and edit_product.html files.
 As there were two ids in this line, this is what was causing the error.
 Therefore, I removed the new-image id and amended the references made to it in the JavaScript by changing the id mentioned to "id_image.
 This fixed the error so there are now no errors on any of the HTML pages.
+- After ammending these issues there were no more issues reported on any of the pages.
 - Because of Django's templating language, the files could not be copied and pasted into the validator.
 Instead, the code validation was checked by right clicking on the page, viewing the page source and copying this into the validator.
 ### CSS
 - The site was passed through the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) and no errors were found.